Rhosinjay-cyb/Azure-Terraform-Security/README.md

 The last misconfiguration 'ensure virtual machine extensions are not installed' was investigted.
 It was observed that the VM has no extension, hence the error was skipped.

-Having remediated all the misconfigurations, the IaC was re-scanned, and there was no failed check.
+Having remediated all the misconfigurations, the IaC was re-scanned, and no failed checks were reported.

 ![image](Images/remediated.png)

 ## Conclusion
 This project succesfully demonstrate the application of a shift-left security approach to infrastructure provisioning by integrating security practices early in the IaC development lifecycle.
-Furthermore, the project showcases key competencies relevant to DevSecOps and cloud security engineering, including secure infastructure provisioning, IaC security scanning, secrets management, role-based access control, and secure remot eaccess.
+Furthermore, the project showcases key competencies relevant to DevSecOps and cloud security engineering, including secure infastructure provisioning, IaC security scanning, secrets management, role-based access control, and secure remote access.
 These capabilities reflect the collaborative role that security engineers play alongside DevOps team in building and maintaining resilient, secure and compliant cloud environments.

 ## Past Project